justxuewei/rpc-demos/README.md

 - netrpcpb: Generate code automatically by customized plug-ins of protobuf.
 - kvdb: A kv-pair storage based on RPC.
 - rvsrpc: A reversed RPC.
+- rpcctx: A RPC with context.
+- grpcdm: A gRPC demo.

 ## Getting Started